OpenDevEd/OpenAlex-SDK/README.md

 - `id`: This is a string that represents the unique identifier for the keyword.
 - `name`: This is a string that represents the name of the keyword.
 - `wikidata`: This is a string that represents the Wikidata ID of the keyword.

+#### Open_access

+`Open_access` is an object that contains details about the open access status of a document.
+It has the following properties:

+- `any_repository_has_fulltext`: This is a boolean that indicates whether any repository has the full text of the document.
+- `is_oa`: This is a boolean that indicates whether the document is open access (OA).
+- `oa_status`: This is a string that represents the open access status of the document.
+It can be 'gold', 'green', 'bronze', 'hybrid', or 'closed'.

+#### Sustainable_development_goals

+`Sustainable_development_goals` is an object that contains details about the sustainable development goals associated with the document.
+It has the following properties:

+- `id`: This is a string that represents the unique identifier for the sustainable development goal.

+#### Abstract

+`Abstract` is an object that contains details about the abstract of the document.
+It has the following properties:

+- `search`: This is a string that represents the search query for the abstract.

+#### Raw_affiliation_string

+`Raw_affiliation_string` is an object that contains details about the raw affiliation string of the document.
+It has the following properties:

+- `search`: This is a string that represents the search query for the raw affiliation string.

 ## Contributing